rkuo/NetworkOS/kubecon2015-meetingNotes.md

 * what are the oppinions need to relax or to enforce -> allow flexiblity to connect,  operational specialization. centralized policy with local override.

 ## Stupid Ideas for Many Computers
-Aja Hammerly, Google  <<crazy, not everyone works in Google, has computing resource to waste, statement complete fall apart. snub!
+Aja Hammerly, Google  <<crazy, not everyone works in Google, has computing resource to waste, statement complete fall apart. **snub!** Make sure I do not it.

 * sentiment analysis: hard to use words only, Emoji, is not deterministic << consider fuzzy logic
 * Linda (distribute Tuple)